lewhunt/react-video-looper/README.md

 # React Video Looper
-A React video player (packaged as a component library) for looping inner sections of a video file.
+A React video player for looping inner sections of a video file.
+Packaged as an npm component library and CDN script.

 ![Example](https://github.com/lewhunt/assets/raw/master/readme/react-video-looper-example.gif)